deathbeds/pidgy/pidgy/extension.md

 `unload_ipython_extension` unloads all the extensions loads in `load_ipython_extension`.

-        for x in (weave, testing, tangle):
+        for x in (weave, testing, extras, metadata, tangle): x.unload_ipython_extension(shell)
-            x.unload_ipython_extension(shell)

 -->